Khalid al-Juhani

 Khalid Mohammad bin Muslim Al-Arawi Al-Juhani (خالد بن محمد مسلم الجهني, also known as Mu'awiyah al-Madani; died 12 May 2003) was a Saudi member of al-Qaeda.
 He appeared, cradling a rifle, in a 2002 videotape in which he promised a "martyrdom" attack.
 In 2003, the Saudi government identified al-Juhani as one of twelve dead perpetrators of the Riyadh compound bombings based on DNA found at the scene.

 Life

 Al-Juhani was once a bodyguard for Osama bin Laden.
 He fled Afghanistan, along with Saleh al-Oufi, in late 2001 following the American invasion.

 On 14 January 2002, a series of five video cassettes were recovered from the rubble of the destroyed home of Mohammad Atef outside of Kabul, Afghanistan.
-The tapes showed Abderraouf Jdey, Ramzi bin al-Shibh, Muhammad Sa'id Ali Hasan, Abd Al-Rahim, and al-Juhani vowing to die as martyrs.
+The tapes showed Abderraouf Jdey, Ramzi bin al-Shibh, Muhammad Sa'id Ali Hasan, and al-Juhani vowing to die as martyrs.
 It was the first time authorities had reason to suspect him of any wrongdoing.
 NBC News said the videos had been recorded after the September 11 terrorist attacks.